Cintas (NASDAQ:CTAS) Price Target Raised to $419.00 at Morgan Stanley

-Cintas (NASDAQ:CTAS – Get Rating) had its price objective upped by equities researchers at Morgan Stanley from $401.00 to $419.00 in a report released on Thursday, Benzinga reports.
-The brokerage currently has an “equal weight” rating on the business services provider’s stock.
-Morgan Stanley’s target price would indicate a potential downside of 10.40% from the company’s current price.
+Cintas (NASDAQ:CTAS – Get Rating) had its price objective boosted by Morgan Stanley from $401.00 to $419.00 in a research note published on Thursday morning, Benzinga reports.
+They currently have an equal weight rating on the business services provider’s stock.

-A number of other equities research analysts have also issued reports on CTAS.
-Stifel Nicolaus upped their price target on Cintas from $503.00 to $512.00 in a research report on Thursday.
-Argus increased their price objective on Cintas from $500.00 to $510.00 in a research report on Thursday.
-Jefferies Financial Group lowered Cintas from a “buy” rating to a “hold” rating and lowered their price objective for the stock from $512.00 to $487.00 in a research report on Friday.
-Wells Fargo & Company increased their price objective on Cintas from $393.00 to $450.00 and gave the stock an “equal weight” rating in a research report on Thursday, December 22nd.
-Finally, Robert W. Baird increased their price objective on Cintas from $500.00 to $512.00 and gave the stock an “outperform” rating in a research report on Thursday.
-Four research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-According to MarketBeat, the company has an average rating of “Moderate Buy” and a consensus target price of $497.73.
+CTAS has been the topic of several other reports.
+Robert W. Baird boosted their target price on Cintas from $500.00 to $512.00 and gave the company an outperform rating in a research note on Thursday.
+The Goldman Sachs Group boosted their price objective on Cintas from $495.00 to $530.00 in a research note on Wednesday, December 21st.
+Bank of America upped their target price on Cintas from $513.00 to $523.00 and gave the stock a neutral rating in a research note on Thursday.
+Barclays upped their target price on Cintas from $435.00 to $500.00 in a research note on Friday, December 2nd.
+Finally, Argus increased their target price on Cintas from $500.00 to $510.00 in a report on Thursday.
+Four research analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+According to MarketBeat, the company has an average rating of Moderate Buy and an average target price of $497.73.

 Hedge Funds Weigh In On Cintas

-Hedge funds have recently made changes to their positions in the company.
-HWG Holdings LP purchased a new position in shares of Cintas during the third quarter worth about $27,000.
-Quent Capital LLC grew its holdings in shares of Cintas by 169.2% during the third quarter.
-Quent Capital LLC now owns 70 shares of the business services provider’s stock worth $27,000 after buying an additional 44 shares during the last quarter.
-Fiduciary Alliance LLC purchased a new position in shares of Cintas during the fourth quarter worth about $27,000.
-Asset Dedication LLC purchased a new position in shares of Cintas during the third quarter worth about $29,000.
-Finally, Exchange Traded Concepts LLC grew its holdings in shares of Cintas by 680.0% during the fourth quarter.
-Exchange Traded Concepts LLC now owns 78 shares of the business services provider’s stock worth $35,000 after buying an additional 68 shares during the last quarter.
-Hedge funds and other institutional investors own 61.92% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Fiduciary Alliance LLC bought a new position in shares of Cintas in the fourth quarter worth about $27,000.
+Baron Silver Stevens Financial Advisors LLC bought a new position in shares of Cintas in the third quarter worth about $204,000.
+HWG Holdings LP bought a new position in shares of Cintas in the third quarter worth about $27,000.
+Quent Capital LLC boosted its stake in shares of Cintas by 169.2% in the third quarter.
+Quent Capital LLC now owns 70 shares of the business services provider’s stock worth $27,000 after acquiring an additional 44 shares during the period.
+Finally, Asset Dedication LLC bought a new position in shares of Cintas in the third quarter worth about $29,000.
+61.92% of the stock is currently owned by hedge funds and other institutional investors.

 Cintas Corp. engages in the provision of corporate identity uniforms through rental and sales programs.
 It operates through the following segments: Uniform Rental and Facility Services, First Aid and Safety Services, and All Other.
 The Uniform Rental and Facility Services segment consists of the rental and servicing of uniforms and other garments including flame resistant clothing, mats, mops and shop towels, and other ancillary items.